Carey Youth Team Policy Document

 - Supporting the safeguarding co-ordinator/s in their work and in any action they may need to take in order to protect children/vulnerable adults.

 - Ensuring that everyone agrees to abide by these recommendations and the guidelines established by this place of worship/organisation.

 - Supporting parents and families.

-- Nurturing, protecting and safeguarding of children and young people .
+- Nurturing, protecting and safeguarding of children, young people and adults.

 - Supporting, resourcing, training, monitoring and providing supervision to all those who undertake this work.

 - Supporting all in the place of worship/organisation affected by abuse.